AquaJo/aquaMailer/README.md

 First, you need to choose a hosting provider for your Node.js app.
 You can either set up your own VPS for hosting Node.js and have full control, or choose a [provider specialized in hosting Node.js applications](#hosting-providers---comparison).
 ### Replit
 Create a node application and drag and drop the folders and files of this unzipped repo or upload it from github.\
-Server should start automatically or by clicking `run`\
+Server should start automatically or by clicking `run`.\
 Set environment variables in the secrets tab.
 ### Glitch
 Create a node application.\
 Then upload from github or\
 delete standard example files and download this repo as zip.\
-Unpack it and zip again only the files/ folders shown in this repo directly, so that if unpacked again, they are unpacked directly that not a seperate folder containing project files is given in this new zip\
+Unpack it and zip again only the files/ folders shown in this repo directly, so that if unpacked again, they are unpacked directly that not a seperate folder containing project files is given in this new zip.\
 Now drag and drop this zip into your glitch project and copy its url.\
 Run following the following commands, while using your zip-url:
 ```bash